Aishwarya4400/terra-task/README.md

-Deploy Moodle Application using terraform and Ansible
+Deploy Moodle Application using Terraform and Ansible

 Problem statement :
 Install Terraform in a VM